komalgill0310/movie-watchlist/tasks_breakdown.md

       - a search icon
       - placeholder text - Any movie name✅

-3. A Search Button - when click, will make **GET Request**
+3. A Search Button - when click, will make **GET Request**✅

     - A button element✅
       - text -> Search

 4.  main Section for the index.html
     - A blurred image
-    - Text Below image -> Start exploring
+    - Text Below image -> Start exploring✅